rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 - acknowledgements were not properly handled on transaction rollback.
 - could not declare a mirrored queue with a policy of "nodes" and an explicit list of node names.
-- queues created by different software libraries could look inequivalent to the broker, though they had equivalent properties.
+- queues created by different client libraries could look inequivalent to the broker, though they had equivalent properties.
 - in large queues under load, messages already on disk were retained in memory for too long.
 - queue process monitors were not removed correctly.
-- (Windows) some batch file variables might pass unescaped backslashes to the broker, causing it to crash.
+- on Windows some batch file variables might pass unescaped backslashes to the broker, causing it to crash.

 enhancements